Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

             * bursts of AWS IAM actions
             * gaps in periodic maintenance activity
         * analyzes normal management events to create a baseline
-        * after analysis continuously analyzes WRITE events to detect unusual patterns
+        * after analysis continuously analyzes `WRITE` events to detect unusual patterns
+        * generates `Insights Events`
         * `Insights` can be visible in `CloudTrail Console`, dumped to S3 Buckets or create an EventBridge event
     * **Events Retention**
         * by default 90 day event retention in CloudTrail
         * to keep events for longer periods: Log to S3 and use Athena to analyze them
+* **Intercept API Calls** - combine with Amazon EventBridge and SNS to get notified of any destructive operations and quickly react

 ## AWS Config